Also known as:Fecal Lactoferrin; Stool Lactoferrin; Fecal WBC Non-microscopic

 What is being tested?

 Lactoferrin is protein released by a type of white blood cell called a neutrophil.
-When there is inflammation in the gastrointestinal tract, neutrophils are attracted to the area and release lactoferrin, increasing the level of the protein in the stool.
+When there is inflammation in the digestive tract, neutrophils are attracted to the area and release lactoferrin, increasing the level of the protein in the stool.
 This test measures the level of lactoferrin in stool as a way to detect inflammation in the intestines.

-Intestinal inflammation is associated with inflammatory bowel disease (IBD) and with some bacterial infections of the gastrointestinal tract, but it is not associated with many other disorders that affect bowel function and cause similar symptoms.
+Intestinal inflammation is associated with inflammatory bowel disease (IBD) and with some bacterial infections of the digestive tract, but it is not associated with many other disorders that affect bowel function and cause similar symptoms.
 Lactoferrin can be used to help distinguish between inflammatory and non-inflammatory conditions.

 How is the sample collected for testing?